Han Dynasty — Golden Era of Legendary Civilians

 Unearthed Embroidery of Han — Hunan Museum (Photo by Dongmaiying)

-Fall and Disintegration of the Han Empire
+Disintegration and End of the Han Dynasty

 When Emperor Liu Xie ascended to the throne as an 8-year-old, he was controlled by eunuchs and then powerful overlords.
 He tried his best to fight against those forces but never succeeded.